North Circular Road: Gunnersbury, Hanger Lane and Brent Cross

 The road begins in Gunnersbury at the Chiswick flyover (junction 1 of the M4), from which the South Circular Road (A205) heads south over Kew Bridge, and the A4 heads east towards Chiswick and west towards Brentford.
 The first section runs along Gunnersbury Avenue through Gunnersbury Park to Ealing Common, with a mix of single and dual carriageways, where it becomes Hanger Lane.

 The road crosses the Great Western Main Line west of Paddington to the Hanger Lane gyratory system, a large roundabout on top of the Western Avenue (the A40) with Hanger Lane tube station.
 This is one of the busiest junctions in London, used by 10,000 vehicles an hour.

-The A406 runs on purpose-built road to the north of the Hanger Lane Gyratory, and is referred to as "North Circular Road" on street signs.
-The road is a six-lane dual carriageway that connects the industrial estates in the area, and passes beneath the West Coast Main Line near Stonebridge Park.
-Beyond this, there is a junction with IKEA and the Neasden temple to the southeast, and the road runs alongside open land south of the Welsh Harp Reservoir.
+From Hanger Lane the A406 was built as the North Circular Road.
+Originally it was a single carriageway but with space for frontage roads, except beneath the West Coast Main Line near Stonebridge Park.
+The road has been widened repeatedly (including beneath the West Coast Main Line) and is now a six-lane dual carriageway that connects the industrial estates in the area.
+Beyond Stonebridge Park, there is a junction with IKEA and the Neasden temple to the southeast, and the road runs alongside open land south of the Welsh Harp Reservoir.

 Beyond the reservoir, there is a large interchange with the Edgware Road (A5) and junction 1 of the M1 motorway at Staples Corner, and a junction for the Brent Cross Shopping Centre at the Brent Cross Interchange (joining the A41 from Finchley).
 This section of the North Circular was used for filming the car chasing sequences in Withnail and I.